Base

 empty? : T ~ Sized -> Bool empty?(sized)

-is an empty string, []
+Returns whether sized is empty. "" is an empty string, [] is an empty

-is an empty map.
+list, #[] is an empty set, and {} is an empty map.
 This is equivalent

-returns 0, but avoids computing the full
+to when length() returns 0, but avoids computing the full

 length in various cases.